Société Mokta El Hadid: Mokta el Hadid mine

 Extensive construction was undertaken at Bône in 1856–69 to build an 80 ha sheltered port facility to handle the ore from Mokta el Hadid.

-A short railway line was built from the mine at Ain Mokra to the Bône docks.

-The line was opened in 1864, the first railway line in Algeria.
+In 1862 the existing railway line from the port at the Seybouse river to the Karezas mine site was extended to the mine at Ain Mokra.
+The extension opened in 1864 and brought the total length of the railway line to 35 km.
+At that time the mine employed 3,000 people, mainly Italians.

 Full-scale production began in 1865.

 Before the mine was opened Bône had 10,000 inhabitants.